 Also of interest is that Lincolnshire has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.31% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Lincolnshire is a great place for families with children to consider.
-First of all, many other families with children live here, making Lincolnshire a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lincolnshire has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lincolnshire is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lincolnshire’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Even though Lincolnshire is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.